Skip to content

 Use ZRAM

-Install ZRAM in Ubuntu:
+Install ZRAM in Ubuntu: Source

-sudo apt install zram-config
+sudo apt update && sudo apt install zram-tools

-edit /usr/bin/init-zram-swapping to change ZRAM options.
+edit /etc/default/zramswap to change ZRAM options.

 Comments